frank47ltt/MARL_Robustness/README.md

 # Multi-Agent-Security
-This is the code for paper Advanced Persistent Threat in Cooperative Multi-Agent Reinforcement Learning.
+This is the code for paper "Weaponizing Actions in Multi-Agent Reinforcement Learning: Theoretical and Empirical Study on Security and Robustness"

 **Note**: Environments include requirements.txt file in each folder.